top of page

 Editing, Leadership, and Team Building

-Currently in my second year on The Muse, my role in the newsmagazine has changed with time.
+Currently in my third year on The Muse, my role in the newsmagazine has changed with time.
 Starting off my second year as an editor, I had to learn fast how to be a good editor - and what it means to support your staffers in any means necessary.
 Learning how to plan ahead, how to foster healthy communication, and how to still incorporate a little fun into the schedule, is helping me to strive as an editor and work for the good of our publication.

 Leadership